Co1t0n/AntiSchool/README.md

+# AntiSchool
-# check the wiki and leave a star
+Click on the wiki and leave a star if this was useful for you!